 Space Life Sciences Lab

 Living organisms in the space environment.
-NASA lab in Florida.
+Space life sciences lab in Florida.

 AEI’s relationship with the SLSL dates from 1980, in the form of ongoing MEP/FP design and commissioning services.
 SLSL laboratories were designed with flexibility to reconfigure to meet the technical demands of experiments and processing conducted by 108 residents and 100 visiting researchers.
 A 14,600-gross-square-foot mechanical penthouse accommodates air-handling equipment for HVAC, growth chamber compressors, and a purified water system.